needle-mirror/com.unity.2d.aseprite/Documentation~/AsepriteFeatures.md

     - Layer groups will be generated in the prefab hierarchy if the import mode is set to **Individual layers**.

 ## Unsupported features
-- Layer modes
-    - All layers are imported as Layer Mode: Normal.
 - [Slices](https://www.aseprite.org/docs/slices/)
 - [Tilemaps](https://www.aseprite.org/docs/tilemap/)